Wellington Regional Trails

 Wairarapa

-Travel two hours through boutique townships on your way to Wairarapa’s most picturesque sight, Castlepoint.
+Travel two hours through boutique townships to the Wairarapa region’s most picturesque sight, Castlepoint.
 Take a walk along a short trail, following the wild, rugged coastline and leading to one of the most recognisable landmarks in New Zealand.

 Spot the big rock known as Castle Rock, and choose to climb it if you’re not afraid of heights.
 After ascending 148m, you’ll be rewarded with a breathtaking view of the lighthouse and The Gap, a surf break where the swell passes through a rocky opening into the inlet, breaking on the sandy beach.